petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 ![SmallestMailbox RoutingStrategy](../lesson1/images/SmallestMailbox.png)

 #### `ResizableRouter`
-*You can think of this as the "auto-scaling router".*
+We like to think of this as the "auto-scaling router".

 A `ResizablePoolRouter` detects pressure on routee mailboxes and figures out if it needs to expand or contract the size of the routee pool.